How to Understand And Calculate COGS in Amazon FBA Store

-COGS are directly proportional to expenses so if you reduce one then other will take its place and this is not something you want because it will lower your profit margin or even make you lose money.
+COGS is directly proportional to expenses, so if you reduce one, the other will take its place, and this is not something you want because it will lower your profit margin or even make you lose money.
 The best way to avoid that is by constantly looking for ways to:

 Amazon FBA business & COGS reduction

-– alternate revenue streams, reducing costs across the board or even using the Amazon FBA fee reimbursement program.
-It doesn’t matter how you do it, all that matters is that there are options available so there is no reason for having high COGS upfront and wasting your time and efforts on something that will not make you money in the long term.
+- Alternate revenue streams, reduce costs or use the Amazon FBA fee reimbursement program.
+It doesn’t matter how you do it; all that matters is that options are available, so there is no reason for having high COGS upfront and wasting your time and efforts on something that will not make you money in the long term.

-The impact of COGS to Amazon FBA stores is similar to that of Amazon itself, though at a slightly earlier stage in the growth cycle.
-COGS appear to be an important consideration when evaluating FBA stores for acquisition or investment.
+The impact of COGS on Amazon FBA stores is similar to that of Amazon itself, though at a slightly earlier stage in the growth cycle.
+COGS appears to be an essential consideration when evaluating FBA stores for acquisition or investment.